Free consultation

 Chicago Medical Malpractice Attorney

 Medical malpractice happens when a health care provider or professional fails to take appropriate medical action, neglects to provide appropriate treatment, or delivers unsatisfactory treatment that injures or kills the patient.
 The mistake could occur in any of the following areas: diagnosis, treatment, aftercare, health management, and medication dosage.
-If you have suffered injuries at the hands of a negligent health care professional, speak with one of our Chicago personal injury lawyers for a free consultation today at (312) 586-1700.
+If you have suffered injuries at the hands of a negligent health care professional, speak with an expert Chicago medical malpractice lawyer from our firm for a free consultation today at (312) 586-1700.

 The Chicago Law firm of Taxman, Pollock, Murray & Bekkerman, LLC, was proudly founded by four very successful and established lawyers.
 That statement is not rhetoric, but a fact earned by years of diligently working in the field of personal injury law representing victims of negligence.
 Together we bring over decades of experience in handling medical and nursing home negligence cases.